mimoduo/mimogear/docs/javascript/element.md

 ## Module Defaults

-The following example shows a complete use case for the Element function:
+The following example shows a complete set of options within Element:

 **Javascript**